 Soviet-era 'moon rocks' sell for US$855,000 at New York auction

-REUTERS: Three fragments of rocks retrieved from the moon by a Soviet space mission in 1970 were sold for US$855,000 at a New York auction on Thursday.
+NEW YORK: Three fragments of rocks retrieved from the moon by a Soviet space mission in 1970 were sold for US$855,000 at a New York auction on Thursday (Nov 29).

 Sotheby's said the buyer on Thursday was another private American collector, but the name was not disclosed.